Repair, Patch, or Replace Your Roof?

 How To Choose The Right Roofing Contractor

-Choosing the right roofing contractor is one of the most important decisions you will make when you need to repair or replace your roof.
+Choosing the right roofing contractor is one of the most important decisions when you need to repair or replace your roof.
 There are several steps you can take to help you identify the best roofing contractor for your needs:

 Ask for recommendations